Xepond/Xepond/README.md

 # Hi there, I'm Efe! 👋

 ### 💻 About Me
 I'm a Computer Engineering student with a passion for building applications and solving problems.
-I love coding and exploring new technologies, especially in mobile development and software engineering.
+I love coding and exploring new technologies, especially in machine learning and deep learning.

 ---